 One goal of follow-up care is to check for a recurrence.
 Cancer recurs because small areas of cancer cells may remain undetected in the body.
 Over time, these cells may increase in number until they show up on test results or cause signs or symptoms.

 During follow-up care, a doctor familiar with your child’s medical history can give you personalized information about the risk of recurrence.
-Your doctor will also ask specific questions about your child’s health.
+Your doctor will ask specific questions about your child’s health.
 Some children may have blood tests or imaging tests as part of regular follow-up care, but testing recommendations depend on several factors, including the type and stage of cancer originally diagnosed and the types of treatment given.

 Managing long-term effects of childhood cancer

 Children treated for rhabdomyosarcoma should be monitored for signs or symptoms that the cancer has come back.
 Talk with your child’s doctor about what to watch for in between appointments.
 If there is a recurrence, it is most common within the first 3 years after diagnosis.
 During this time, routine monitoring should include regular physical examinations and imaging studies at least every 3 to 6 months for the first 2 years after completing treatment.
-Children should be routinely monitored for growth patterns, development of sexual maturity, and bladder function.
+Children should be routinely monitored for their physical growth patterns, development of sexual maturity, and bladder function.
 If your child received radiation therapy to the eye or mouth, regular eye examinations and dental examinations are important.

 Children with a tumor on an arm or leg may have decreased growth in the affected limb and differences in limb length as the child ages.
 This should be monitored, and an evaluation by an orthopedist (bone doctor) is recommended if this develops.